shorn/zinc/readme.md

 discussions.

 It doesn't do much of anything:
-* Login via email, Google or Github.
+* Login via email, Google, Github, Facebook or Twitter.
-  * there are two implementations of Social Sign-in - one through Cognito and the other directly to the ID Providers.
+  * some IdProviders have two implementations - one through Cognito and the other directly to the ID Providers.
   * the Github-Cognito integration requires an entire [cognito-github OIDC shim](aws-infra/lambda/doc/cognito-github.md)
-  * the direct sign-in is significantly simpler, see [direct-github-sign-in.md](aws-infra/lambda/doc/direct-github-sign-in.md)
+  * the direct sign-in logic for Github is significantly simpler, see [direct-github-sign-in.md](aws-infra/lambda/doc/direct-github-sign-in.md)
 * Set your own "display name" .
 * List all users that have signed up
   * only lists created date and user-entered "display name", not email or any SSO profile data.

 ## Project structure